Glassy Signatures in Water's Second Liquid

 The pressure dependence of water’s dynamics under supercooling thus reveals a complex landscape of structural relaxation.
-At higher pressures the dynamics resembles that of concentrated aqueous solutions, with a glass-transition temperature near 136 K, consistent with previous reports.
-At ambient pressure, however, relaxation slows much more dramatically and extrapolates to a surprisingly high glass-transition temperature, $T|_{\tau=100\mathrm{s}} = 189\pm8$ K, in the DNN@SCAN and DNN@MB-pol models as well as TIP4P/2005.
-This value agrees with recent experimental studies of confined water \cite{melillo2024complexity}, rapidly cooled water \cite{kruger2023electron}, and salt mixtures that minimally perturb water’s structure \cite{zhao2016apparent,woutersen2018liquid}.
-Also, experimental diffusion coefficients, inferred from crystal growth rates, show a clear kink in their temperature dependence around 189~K \cite{xu2016growth}.
-This feature can be interpreted as the transition from crystallization advancing via structural relaxation at higher temperatures to proceeding via secondary ($\beta$) relaxation below $T_g$ (see SM, Fig.~\ref{fig:diffusion} for more details).
-These experiments are therefore consistent with probing the onset of vitrification, supporting a scenario in which dynamical arrest can be regarded the dominant organizing feature of deeply supercooled water.
+At higher pressures, the dynamics resemble those of concentrated aqueous solutions, with a glass-transition temperature near 136 K, consistent with previous reports \cite{lunkenheimer2025exploring}.
+At ambient pressure, however, relaxation slows much more dramatically.
+This stronger slowdown at low pressures can be rationalized by considering the distinct structural evolution upon cooling.
+At high pressures, the dynamics are governed primarily by conventional glassy slowdown.
+In contrast, at low pressures, cooling is accompanied by a marked structural transformation toward a more ordered, tetrahedral hydrogen-bond network.
+This enhanced structural ordering imposes additional constraints on molecular rearrangements, leading to a further reduction in dynamics through restricted hydrogen-bond exchange \cite{stirnemann2012communication}, a behavior not observed in simple glass-forming liquids.
+As a consequence, the extrapolated glass-transition temperature at ambient pressure is surprisingly high, $T|_{\tau=100\mathrm{s}} = 189\pm8$ K in the DNN@SCAN and DNN@MB-pol models as well as TIP4P/2005.
+This value agrees with recent studies of confined water \cite{melillo2024complexity}, rapidly cooled water \cite{kruger2023electron}, and salt mixtures that minimally perturb water’s structure \cite{zhao2016apparent,woutersen2018liquid}.

+Beyond rotational and structural relaxation, translational dynamics display closely related anomalies.
+Experimental diffusion coefficients, inferred from crystal growth rates, exhibit a clear kink in their temperature dependence around 189 K \cite{xu2016growth}.
+This feature may be interpreted as a transition from crystallization advancing via structural ($\alpha$) relaxation at higher temperatures to proceeding via secondary ($\beta$) relaxation below $T_g$ (see SI, Fig.~\ref{fig:diffusion}) \cite{swenson2018possible}.
+Because not only crystal growth rates but also direct diffusivity measurements \cite{kimmel2025translational} and dielectric measurements \cite{amann2013water} share the same temperature dependence at the lowest temperatures, an alternative interpretation is that the kink originates from non-equilibrium relaxation, as suggested by calculations based on facilitation theory \cite{limmer2014length}.
+In either case, these experiments are consistent with probing the onset of out-of-equilibrium dynamics in the vicinity of 189 K.